Georgios Daispangos: Managerial career

-In 1953, AEK called him again and once more he undertook all the divisions of the club, with special emphasis on the departments of the academies, but left in 1955.
+On 30 July 1953, AEK decided to remove Mario Magnozzi from the bench of the club and hire Daispangos in his place.
+He once more undertook all the divisions of the club, with special emphasis on the academy.
+In 1955 after the hiring of Ted Crawford as the manager, he remained at the club as a duo with the Englishman until the end of the season, when they both departed.
 During that period he produced players such as Vernezis, Melissis, Alafogiannis, Adamantidis and the Argyropoulos brothers.

-He later worked for 6 years in clubs, such as Chalandri, Athinaikos, Atromitos, Argos and again in Atromitos in 1960.
+He later worked for 6 years in clubs, such as Chalandri, Athinaikos, Atromitos, Panargiakos and in 1960 he returned to Atromitos.

-A year later, in 1961, Goumas and Skouras returned to the administration of AEK and Daispangos was called to return to AEK, rejecting the proposals of PAOK and Aris.
-Daispangos came back to AEK on the condition that he would work alongside Tzanetis asking Goumas to take over again the academies, as he considered that they were the weakness of the club.
-Goumas did not hesitate to assign him to take charge of all departments of the club.
-In his third and final term, he brought out footballers, such as Karafeskos, Stathopoulos, Simigdalas, Sevastopoulos, Pomonis, Kagianas, Andrikoulas, Kritikos, Lavaridis, Maniateas, Karapoulitidis, Sarris, Kyrmizas, Karakidis, Stefanou, Thivaios, Triantafyllou, Liakouris, Istorios, Psychogyios, Theodoridis, Moschakis, Papaioannou, Giannopoulos, Karoulias, the Karypidis brothers, Papagiannis and Kontopoulos.
+A year later, in 1961, Goumas and Skouras returned to the administration of AEK and Daispangos was called to return to the club, rejecting the proposals of PAOK and Aris.
+Daispangos came back to AEK on the condition that he would work alongside the manager Tzanetis, asking Goumas to take charge of the academy again, as he considered them to be the main weakness of the club.
+Thus, Goumas assigned him the charge of all departments of the club.
+In his third and final spell, he brought out footballers, such as Karafeskos, Stathopoulos, Simigdalas, Sevastopoulos, Pomonis, Kagianas, Andrikoulas, Kritikos, Lavaridis, Maniateas, Karapoulitidis, Sarris, Kyrmizas, Karakidis, Stefanou, Thivaios, Triantafyllou, Liakouris, Istorios, Psychogyios, Theodoridis, Moschakis, Papaioannou, Giannopoulos, Karoulias, Stefanos and Christos Karypidis, Papagiannis and Kontopoulos.

-In his 19-year presence on its infrastructure departments, AEK wοn 18 titles in total:
+In his 19-year presence on their academy, AEK wοn 18 titles in total: